World Karate Champion, Ayano Nakamura

 Sports karate has two types: kata and kumite.

-In kata, players compete on precision and speed, while in kumite, players compete on how precisely they can hit a certain body part of the opponent.
+In kata, practitioners compete on precision and speed, while in kumite, practitioners compete on how precisely they can hit a certain body part of the opponent.

 Basic Kata of Karate

 Ayano Nakamura mastered Shotokan style karate which has 25 types of kata.